Simon Kennedy

 Simon Peter Kennedy (born 4 June 1982) is an Australian politician.
-He has been a member of the House of Representatives, winning the 2024 Cook by-election, representing the Liberal Party.
-He again won the seat at the 2025 Australian federal election.
+He is a member of the House of Representatives, representing the Liberal Party in the Division of Cook.
+He was first elected at the 2024 Cook by-election and retained the seat at the 2025 Australian federal election.
 Before entering parliament he was a lawyer and management consultant.

+On 14 September 2025, Kennedy was appointed to the Shadow Ministry, holding the portfolios of Shadow Assistant Minister for Artificial Intelligence, Shadow Assistant Minister for the Digital Economy, and Shadow Assistant Minister for the Scrutiny of Government Waste.

+In February 2026, he was promoted to Shadow Assistant Minister for Finance and Shadow Assistant Minister to the Leader of the Opposition.
+He was also appointed co-chair of the parliamentary Liberal Party’s policy development committee.

 Early life and education

 Kennedy was born in West Ryde, Sydney.
 Since his mother worked full time as a teacher, he was substantially raised by his grandfather, a World War II veteran.
 His grandmother had also seen wartime service, as an Army Nurse.

 He attended Epping Boys High School, where his mother and stepfather both taught.
-Simon was elected school captain, became the President of the students' representative council and he served on the Ryde City Youth council.
+Kennedy was elected school captain, became the President of the students' representative council and served on the Ryde City Youth Council.

 In 2006, he graduated in law and commerce from the University of New South Wales.

 Consulting career

 Kennedy's career has centred on the public sector.
-Having graduated from university, he was hired by the law firm Clayton Utz, from where he provided advice on energy reforms to the Department of Prime Minister and Cabinet.
+Having graduated from university, he was hired by the law firm Clayton Utz, where he provided advice on energy reforms to the Department of Prime Minister and Cabinet.

 However, he soon moved to McKinsey & Company.
-He would spend 14 years at the management consultancy as an analyst; first in Sydney but later in New York and Washington, D.C.
-Reported projects included government level assignments, in North America, Asia and the Caribbean nation of Haiti.
+He spent 14 years at the management consultancy as an analyst; first in Sydney but later in New York and Washington, D.C.
+Reported projects included government level assignments in North America, Asia and the Caribbean nation of Haiti.
 He returned to Sydney in 2016 to establish the firm's Australian Public Sector Practice, and was made a partner.

 While in this role, he provided strategic advice to government for its Covid response, and served on the Committee for Sydney, developing plans for innovation precincts in the Greater Sydney area.
 After leaving McKinsey in 2022, he formed the tech investment firm Banksia with former Uber executive Damian Kassabgi.

 Politics

-Kennedy first run for parliament in 2022, falling short; but succeeded in winning a federal seat in 2024.
-He is a member of the National Right faction of the Liberal Party.
+Kennedy first ran for parliament in 2022 unsuccessfully, but succeeded in winning a federal seat in 2024.
+The Age has reported that Kennedy is aligned with the National Right faction of the Liberal Party, although political commentator Niki Savva has written that he has declined to identify with any faction.